-Did James Dyson come a bit late to the farmland party?
+James Dyson may have come a bit late to the farmland party.

 revealed to have bought roughly 17,000 acres (6,800 hectares) of land in eastern